 - Clean your chain Don’t just lube it, wash it with soapy water before using a good lubricant to keep moving parts rust-free and not wearing away.
 While you’ve got the lubricant out, get it on any part that comes into contact with the chain – From the gears to cogs.

-- Service your bike While there’s lots you can do to keep your bike running well and you safe in the saddle, it’s worth getting your bike serviced once a year just to get an expert’s eye over it to check there’s nothing you’ve missed and fix anything you have.
-We offer a great bike service and sound advice, so why not come in for a free consultation
+- Service your bike While there is a lot you can do to keep your bike running well and you safe in the saddle, it’s worth getting your bike serviced once a year just to get an expert’s eye over it to check there’s nothing you’ve missed and fix anything you have.
+We offer great bike service and advice at many of our branches, so why not come in for a free consultation?